cran/TideCurves/README.md

 #>      "character"      "character"         "double"
 ```

 You can now use your data as input for the function 'TideCurve'.
 Setting the periods for analyzing and synthesizing and wait for the table to be produced.
+Afterwards you can compute the differences between the observed data and lunar and solar tide curves

 ``` r
 mytidecurve<-TideCurve(dataInput = tideObservation, asdate = "2015/12/06",